Travelling to Europe in 2021: what you need to know

 With so many changes, it's important to get the right level of cover for your trip.
 Two important things to consider when getting a policy are

-With things still uncertain post-lockdown, this could help in case of further complications.
+With things still uncertain during the pandemic, this could help in case of further complications.

 What else can I do to protect myself?